Skip to main content

 H-1B sponsorship for Network Engineer III positions spans various industries and employer types.
 The top sponsors reflect where demand for this role is highest, with compensation varying based on employer size, industry sector, and geographic location.
 Larger employers often have established visa sponsorship programs and immigration support.

-HCL is the largest H-1B sponsor for Network Engineer III positions with 344 filings at a median salary of $100,728.
-CHARTER COMMUNICATIONS follows with 115 filings.
+HCL is the largest H-1B sponsor for Network Engineer III positions with 227 filings at a median salary of $100,880.
+HCL AMERICA follows with 117 filings.

 Where are Network Engineer III H-1B jobs located?